khalkmq/Lexical-Analyzer/README.md

 This particular implementation attempts to do this for a minified version of the C Language (Mini-C).

 This Lexical analyzer implementation will:
-1) takes a program source as an input stream,
+1) Takes a program source as an input stream.
-2) breaks the source into the sequence of lexemes that are meaningful units of words for tokens,
+2) Breaks the source into the sequence of lexemes that are meaningful units of words for tokens.
-3) generates tokens, each of which is a pair of a token name and its attribute, and
+3) Generates tokens, each of which is a pair of a token name and its attribute.
-4) passes them to parser sequentially.
+4) Passes them to parser sequentially.
 (OPTIONAL) 5) Adds new identifiers into the symbol table.